National Indigenous Grant

 The community impact of the workshop.
 How many participants does the workshop reach?

-In-kind contributions and collaborations e.g. with BirdLife Australia branches will be viewed favourably.
+In-kind contributions and collaborations – e.g. on Country branches or applying jointly with a BirdLife branch, will be viewed favourably.